w3c/sync-media-pub/src/pages/sync-media.md

 * Moving through the presentation meaningfully, e.g. previous/next sentence or para
 * Exposing controls for multitrack presentations
-* Note about global adjustments and track types (indicated by `role`) that they might not make sense for, e.g. speeding up a presentation but not speeding up the background music.
+* Note about global adjustments and track types (indicated by `trackType`) that they might not make sense for, e.g. speeding up a presentation but not speeding up the background music.

 ## Encoding and Serialization